Frequently Asked Questions

 An Assured Shorthold Tenancy is usually for at least six months, but where applicable we can arrange a tenancy agreement from six months up to a maximum of three years if the landlord agrees.

-All tenancies are renewable, subject to landlord consent and the conditions of the tenancy being met.
+All tenancies are renewable, subject to landlord consent, the conditions of the tenancy being met and an administration fee of £42.00 including VAT at the prevailing rate (currently 20%).

 Unless clearly specified otherwise, you will be responsible for paying utilities, council tax, telephone line rental and call charges, plus your television licence, internet access and tenant insurance.